jamesoyanna/jamesoyanna/README.md

 ## About Me :

-- 🏢 I am a Frontend Engineer, open source contributor, and Technical Writer.
+- 🏢 I am a Software Engineer, open source contributor, and Technical Writer.

 - ---